MicheleCotrufo/pdf2doi/README.md

 ```

 By default, everytime that a valid DOI/identifier is found, it is stored in the metadata of the pdf file.
 In this way, subsequent lookups of the same folder/file will be much faster.
-This behaviour can be removed (e.g. if the user does not want or cannot edit files) by setting the optional argument  ```save_identifier_metadata = False```
+This behaviour can be removed (e.g. if the user does not want or cannot edit the files) by setting the optional argument  ```save_identifier_metadata = False```

 #### Generate list of bibtex entries
 The online validation of an identifier relies on performing queries to different online archives
-(e.g. dx.doi.org for DOIs or export.arxiv.org for arXiv identifiers).
+(e.g., http://dx.doi.org for DOIs and http://export.arxiv.org for arxiv IDs).
 Using data obtained from these queries, a bibtex entry is created
 and stored in the 'validation_info' element of the output dictionary.
 By setting the input argument ```filename_bibtex``` equal to a
 valid filename, the bibtex entries of all files in the target directory will be saved in a file within the same directory.
 For example,